Freely Downloadable Data Sets Updated Daily

 Download Full Dataset (.xlsx)

 Sample.
-There are 3,063 records overall in the weekly series shown in the figure above.
-The span of time covered by the series stretches from January 1967 to September 2025.
+In this weekly series, there are 3,063 observations.
+The period covered by the series is from January 1967 to September 2025.

 Latest values